marcelomijas/econometrics-cheatsheet/README.md

 ## Resources

-In addition to the notes taken from the [Degree in Economics](https://www.urjc.es/universidad/calidad/560-economia) and [Master in Modern Economic Analysis](https://www.urjc.es/estudios/master/786-analisis-economico-moderno) by Universidad Rey Juan Carlos, and the [Master in Applied Statistics](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/) by Máxima Formación and Universidad Nebrija, the books used for reference (directly or indirectly):
+In addition to the notes taken from the [Degree in Economics](https://www.urjc.es/universidad/calidad/560-economia) and [Master in Modern Economic Analysis](https://www.urjc.es/estudios/master/786-analisis-economico-moderno) by Universidad Rey Juan Carlos, and the [Master in Applied Statistics](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/) by Máxima Formación and Universidad Nebrija, the books used:

 [1] Baltagi, B. H. (2011). *Econometrics*.
 New York: springer.